pranav9708/Authentication_System/readme.md

 - To log out, simply click the "Sign Out" button on the home page.
 - You will be logged out and redirected to the login page.

-### Reset Password
+### Password Reset

-- While logged in, click the "Reset Password" button on the home page.
+- If you forget your password, click the "Forgot Password" link on the login page.
+- Enter your registered email address.
+- An email with a password reset link will be sent to your email address.
-- Follow the instructions to reset your password securely.
+- Click the password reset link, and you will be directed to a page to reset your password securely.

 ### Google Authentication